When working with disk sets, consider the following guidelines:

 Each host must have its local state database set up before you can create disk sets.

 To perform maintenance on a disk set, a host must be the owner of the disk set or have reserved the disk set.
-A host takes implicit ownership of the disk set by putting the first disk into the disk set.
+A host takes implicit ownership of the disk set by putting the first drives into the disk set.

-Do not add to a disk set a disk containing existing data that you want to preserve.
+Do not add to a disk set a drive containing existing data that you want to preserve.
 The process of adding the disk to the disk set repartitions the disk and destroys existing data.

 Unlike local volume administration, it is not necessary to manually create or delete state database replicas on the disk set.
-Solaris Volume Manager tries to balance a reasonable number of state database replicas across all disks in a disk set.
+Solaris Volume Manager tries to balance a reasonable number of state database replicas across all drives in a disk set.